About Edgar Cayce and the A.R.E. in Charlottesville, Virginia

 for the better, through research, education, and application of core concepts found in the Edgar Cayce readings and kindred materials that seek to manifest the love of God and all people and promote the purposefulness of life, the oneness of God, the spiritual nature of humankind, and the connection of body, mind, and spirit."

-The first monthly program was held in January 2009 at Unity Church in Charlottesville and the area has been hosting monthly programs ever since.
-People from all over Virginia, as well as Maryland and West Virginia, attend some of the transformational programs being held in Charlottesville.
+The first program was held in January 2009 at Unity Church in Charlottesville and the area has been hosting around seven programs a year ever since.
+People from all over Virginia, as well as Maryland and West Virginia, attend some of the transformational workshops being held in Charlottesville.
 Interest and enthusiasm for the work being done in Charlottesville continues to grow at astounding rates.